 "The dog scratched and scratched but it was no use."

-About MeI am an associate professor in the Computer Science Department of Columbia University, where I do research in theoretical computer science.
-My main research area is computational learning theory, but I also have strong interests in computational complexity theory and the role of randomness in computation.
+About MeI am a professor in the Computer Science Department of Columbia University, where I do research in theoretical computer science.
+My main research interests lie in computational complexity theory, computational learning theory, property testing, and the role of randomness in computation.

 Some Professional Activities

 A Very Brief And Dry BiographyBefore coming to Columbia I was an NSF Mathematical Sciences postdoc in the Division of Engineering and Applied Sciences at Harvard University.
 I received my Ph.D in computer science, my MS in computer science, and my AB in Mathematics all from Harvard.